capejs/capejs/README.md

 On this example, your can add a todo item from a HTML form and toggle the `completed` property of todo items by clicking check boxes.

-Note that the initial items are set within the `init` method.
+Note that we use the `textField` method of markup builder.
+This method creates an `input` element of the type `text`.
+If we give `'title'` as the first argument of the method, it is set to the value of `name` attribute of the `input` element and we can get its value by `this.getValue('title')`.

 A working demo is found in the directory `demo/todo_list`.